illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 [Check out this tutorial on how to use the damage system/events](https://www.youtube.com/watch?v=vO1i9Wcx4Xc)

-### **Step 9: Create an Enumerator Class**
+### Step 8: Create an Enumerator Class
-*We can create an enumerator class to help us control the behaviors of our AI Character.*
+*We can create an enumerator class to help us keep track of the state of the Pursuer.
+Note that updating the value of AI State only changes the variable value.
+To make the character actions update, you will still need to call the event.*

 In the Content Drawer, within the AI folder, create a Blueprint Enumeration class.
 This class will define what state our AI is in (ChasePlayer or Roam).
 Name this class "EAIState".

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step9a.png" alt="drawing" width="400"/>

-Add three enumerators: 'Default', 'Roam', and 'Chase Player'.
+Add two enumerators: 'Roam' and 'Chase Player'.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step9b.png" alt="drawing" width="600"/>